-Authors: Stéphane Verguet, Ole Norheim, Zach Olson, Gavin Yamey, Dean Jamison
+Authors: Stéphane Verguet, Ole Norheim, Zachary Olson, Gavin Yamey, Dean Jamison

 Background: Measuring a country's health performance has focused mostly on estimating levels of mortality.
 An alternative is to measure rates of decline in mortality, which are more sensitive to changes in health policy than are mortality levels.
 Historical rates of decline in mortality can also help test the feasibility of future health goals (eg, post-2015).
 We aimed to assess the annual rates of decline in under-5, maternal, tuberculosis, and HIV mortality over the past two decades for 109 low-income and middle-income countries.